 Recently (within the last month) she's taken to urinating during the day (while I'm at work).
 I keep her in the bathroom (she's always hated her crate) and she usually urinates on her bed.
 I'm gone for about 8-9 hours, but she has no problems holding it all night (up to 10 hours) and on the weekends.

 The vet is stumped as to what's going on with my accident prone cocker.
 She's been tested MANY times (at least 6) for a urinary tract or bladder infections and they've always come back negative.

-She's been checked out by the vet and there were no issues or explanations.
+She's been fully checked out by the vet and there were no issues or explanations.

 Any suggestions or information that you have would be greatly appreciated - I know Zoe and I are both getting frustrated with this.